Hands of Hope

 An elected committee oversees production and management of the daily tasks, including care of the working space.
 The specific roles of designing, quality control, stock management, packing, ordering and shopping for raw materials, are undertaken by others within the group, with each person, from the committee down, involved directly with production itself.
 With a reduced number of producers since Covid first appeared, production has become very much more of a team effort.

-A six-hour working day is the norm with production beginning after morning meditation.
+A seven-hour working day is the norm with production beginning after morning meditation.
 A meal is shared at noon and the producers have time to relax.